 Initially, either Constant must be instantiated to a number or an atom, or Codes must be instantiated to a proper codes.

-Else, Constant should be instantiated to a number or atom, and Codes will be unified with the codes that make up its printed representation.
+If Constant is initially instantiated to an atom or number, Codes will be unified with the codes that make up its printed representation.

 There are atoms for which

-true, but which will not be constructed if
+) is true, but which will not be

 '1976'.
 It is recommended that new programs use